 What are non-economic losses?

 Non-economic losses are typically referred to as “pain and suffering” losses that are more subjective in nature (e.g., loss of companionship / life's pleasure).
 This is different than suing for financial damages such as income loss from missing work, or medical payments to cover your hospital bills.

 What’s the difference between limited and unlimited right to sue?

 A limited right to sue means that you agree beforehand NOT to sue for pain and suffering.
 You can only sue for pain and suffering if your injury results in one of these examples: a body part loss, major disfigurement or scarring, a displaced fracture, a loss of a fetus, permanent injury to a body part or organ such that it can’t heal normally, and death.

 You can still sue for economic losses, but you have to pick between a limited right to sue or an unlimited right to sue for non-economic losses.

-Sample quotes are based on New Jersey's Department of Banking and Insurance's Auto Insurance Premium Comparison.
+Sample quotes are based on New Jersey's Department of Banking and Insurance data.
 Included in the study are cities with population sizes greater than 30,000.
 Please note that auto insurance rates presented in the study are for informational and illustrative purposes only.
 Your actual rates will depend on various factors such as your own driving history, the amount of liability protection you need, where you live and garage your car, the type of car you drive, the annual mileage and usage of the car - just to give a few examples.
 Here are the liability limits and characteristics of the profiles (note: they've all been accident and traffic violation free in the past three years):